wbyoung/jsi/_posts/00-06-01-learnyounode-notes.md

   - `http uppercaserer` and `http json api server` are good network exercises as well.

 - After lunch, start building up a server.
+Use TDD while doing this.
 The students can (and should) try to do this on their own, but it will likely be something where we do a little together, then they do a little repeating on their own.
-The server will handle the following things that `express` does well:
+The server will handle the following things that `express` does
+  well:
   - Routing, GET, POST, DELETE, PUT (and parameters in routes, `req.params`)
   - Return proper content type: HTML, JSON
   - Parsing GET queries (`req.query`),  & POST body (`req.body`)
   - Simple lookup of all input (`req.param()`)
   - Redirects

+- TDD for the server will include:
+  - Using an HTTP client to issue requests.
+  - Testing responses (including body & headers).
+  - Including a `fixtures` directory for pages being served.
+  - Including an `expected` directory for the bodies of responses.
+  - Splitting the API logic out into _controller_ like modules so they can be tested without issuing requests.
+  - Could add a `storage` type object that holds all of the people and use _stubs_ to ensure that the storage methods get called during testing of the api logic (disadvantage: throwing tons of stuff at them all at once).
+Or could just expose the storage object to the tests (disadvantage: exposing internals to tests).
+Or could simply call another method afterwards (disadvantage: not testing in isolation).
+Choose one of these based on where the class seems to be.